h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_2_Quiz.md

 2. Identify the input features you would use (be specific)
 3. Define the target variable precisely
 4. Discuss the ethical considerations and potential biases in this application
 5. Describe how you would validate the model before deployment in a clinical setting

+For a detailed explanation of this problem, including healthcare machine learning applications and ethical considerations, see [Question 4: Healthcare Prediction Problem](L1_2_4_explanation.md).